Tao Lin

 Peking University

-My overall research direction is Learning-Based Incentive Design.
-It is motivated by the question of “how to incentivize self-interested agents in a system to achieve a desired system outcome”.
+My research direction is Learning-Based Incentive Design.
+It is motivated by the question of “how to design a multi-agent system so that self-interested agents are incentivized to achieve a globally desirable outcome”.
 In particular, I study mechanism design and informamtion design problems with machine-learning-based decision-makers.
 I am also fascinated by the incentive issues in real-world machine learning systems, such as ad auction platforms and recommender systems.

 Generalized Principal-Agent Problem with a Learning Agent

 (2025).
 Generalized Principal-Agent Problem with a Learning Agent.
-International Conference on Learning Representations (ICLR).
+International Conference on Learning Representations (ICLR spotlight).

 (2025).
 Information Design with Unknown Prior.
 Proceedings of Innovations in Theoretical Computer Science (ITCS).